JavierGalvan9/V1_GLIF_model/README.md

 ## Citations

-Based on the Allen Institute models of mouse V1:
+Based on the Allen Institute models and experimental data of mouse V1:
 - Billeh et al. (2020), "Systematic Integration of Structural and Functional Data into Multi-Scale Models of Mouse Primary Visual Cortex", Neuron
 - Siegle et al. (2021), "Survey of spiking in the mouse visual system reveals functional hierarchy", Nature